AustralianCancerDataNetwork/OMOP_Alchemy/docs/advanced/vocabulary_load_performance.md

 SHOW synchronous_commit;  -- confirm: should show 'off'
 ```

-Settings that ARE overridden by `-c` (e.g. `checkpoint_timeout`) require a container restart to pick up the updated docker-compose value.
+Settings that ARE overridden by `-c` (e.g. `checkpoint_timeout`) require a container restart to pick up an updated value.

 To monitor whether WAL-write stalls are happening during a load: